Attractions Affected By COVID-19

 List of Restrictions by National Parks, Tribal Parks, National Monuments, and Other Attractions.

-- Hoover Dam – closed to vehicle and foot traffic
+- Hoover Dam Visitor Center & Tours – closed

-- Mike O’Callaghan-Pat Tillman Memorial Bridge Walkway – closed
+- Mike O’Callaghan-Pat Tillman Memorial Bridge Walkway – open

 - Visitor Center – closed